 3. A great pizza at La Cucina Di Mamma

-If you have already enjoyed the views from the London Eye and are looking for a safe bet for lunch, this Italian restaurant is one of the best options, especially if you go with children.
-The restaurant is located just 1 minute away from the huge Ferris wheel and very close to Waterloo station.
+If you have already enjoyed the views from the London Eye and you are looking for a safe bet for lunch, this Italian restaurant is one of the best options, especially if you go with children.
+The restaurant is located just 1 minute from the huge Ferris wheel and very close to Waterloo station.

 One of its strong points, besides the food, is the great service provided by its friendly staff.
 If you are in London in summer, I recommend you to ask for a table on the terrace.
 Another very favorable element is its good treatment of the little ones, which makes the restaurant one of the best places to eat with the family.

 The menu, although not very extensive, is full of good quality dishes at a very competitive price for the British capital.
 Highlights include their Pizza Piccante and the four cheese, but if it's a bit chilly you can start by trying their delicious minestrone soup.

 - Average price per person: 9 ¤ - 20 ¤.